To store an IP address in Google Analytics, just add the following code to your pages, before the traditional Google Analytics code:

 If you're still interested, contact me via e-mail.
 Let me know URL of your website and give me access to your Google Analytics account, to fully understand the problem.

 Michael, WORDPRESS UPDATE If you read this add the entire code including the script to the functions.php file.
 Obviously you will need to change the UA code on the analytics to match your code.
-FYI, You will probably have to remove the opening PHP tag and the closing tag ?> from the above code.
+FYI, You will probably have to remove the opening PHP tag from the above code.
 Make sure you have FTP access to the files in case it doesn't work for you and temporarily bricks your wordpress account.
 That way you can manually edit the functions.php until it works properly.
 It shouldn't take trial and error but it might if you have a customized Wordpress functions.php file.

 Thanks Man!